-Mother’s Milk Bank at Austin donors are healthy, conscientious women who care about others.
+Mother’s Milk Bank Austin donors are healthy, conscientious women who care about others.
 They are most often nursing their own babies, have an abundant milk supply, and donate their surplus milk to MMBA.
 Women who donate their milk often say they receive deep personal satisfaction from knowing they have helped improve the health of other babies.

 Do milk donors follow special rules or guidelines?

 Yes.
 All donors receive instruction in the collection and handling of their milk, including hand washing, cleansing of their breasts and nipples, and sterilization of breast pumps and equipment.
-Mothers’ Milk Bank at Austin does not regulate a donor’s diet, but donors cannot take most medications or herbs.
+Mothers’ Milk Bank Austin does not regulate a donor’s diet, but donors cannot take most medications or herbs.
 Donors inform MMBA if they become ill or have any change in their health status, to determine whether and when they can continue to donate.

 Are milk donors paid?

 No. Milk donors are volunteers who donate to help save fragile infants.
 It is your voluntary contribution to the health of the next generation.

 Is donating your milk a tax-deductible donation?